nightmareze1/zz/html/wp-content/plugins/ad-inserter/readme.txt

 Ad Inserter has a very useful function that can help you to check if the ad code is working and to see how it will look like when it will be inserted.
 Click on the **Preview** button to open Preview window.
 WARNING: Some adblockers may block code on the Ad Inserter preview window.
 If you see warning PAGE BLOCKED or you don't see your code and the widow elements are distorted, make sure you have disabled ad blockers.
-On the top of the window there is visual CSS editor and four buttons and below there is CSS code of the wrapping div (which can be edited manually) and 'Block Alignment and Style' selection.
+On the top of the window there is visual CSS editor and four buttons and below there is CSS code of the wrapping div (which can be edited manually) and 'Alignment and Style' selection.

-Below the settings there is a **preview of the saved code** between two dummy paragraphs.
+Below the settings there is a preview of the code between two dummy paragraphs.
 Here you can test various block alignments, visually edit margin and padding values of the wrapping div or write CSS code directly and watch live preview.
 Highlight button highlights background, wrapping div margin and code area, while Reset button restores all the values to those of the current block.
 You can resize the window (and refresh the page to reload ads) to check display with different screen widths.
 Once you are satisfied with alignment click on the Use button and the settings will be copied to the active block.

-**Please note** that the code displayed here is the code that is saved for this block, while block name, alignment and style are taken from the current block settings (may not be saved).
 No Wrapping style inserts the code as it is so margin and padding can't be set.
 However, you can use own HTML code for the block.

 **Please note** that Preview window uses also Header and Footer code.

-Check <a href="https://wordpress.org/plugins/ad-inserter/screenshots/">screenshots</a> for explanation on alignment.
+Check <a href="https://adinserter.pro/alignments-and-styles">Ad Inserter Alignments and Styles</a> for explanation on available alignments and styles of code blocks.

 **CACHING**